rhomobile/rhomobile-docs/eb/en/edge/guide/rhomobile.md

 # RhoMobile Migration guide

+## Overview
-Enterprise Browser supports applications that were using RhoElements 4.x Shared Runtime on Windows Mobile/CE and Android.
+Enterprise Browser supports applications that were using RhoElements 4.x Shared Runtime or HTML based Hybrid RhoMobile applications on Windows Mobile/CE and Android using HTML and JavaScript.
+It does not support any Ruby API's or usage from RhoMobile applications.

+## JavaScript Usage
 In RhoElements 4.x, access to the features were made available through JavaScript objects under the `Rho.` namespace:

 	:::javascript
 	// Scan with default options